FlamingTiger12/programmingportfolio/README.md

 # Katelyn Lin's Programming Portfolio (2024-2025)
 ## Bio
-* Currently a highschool freshman
+* Currently a high school freshman
 * Projected graduation in 2028
 * No programming experience (yet!)
 * Can do a little 3D modeling using Maya